+Activity 3.2 The Greenhouse Effect Simulation

 See the directions in The Greenhouse Effect Simulation Directions to complete this worksheet.

 Investigating how different gases in the atmosphere interact with light:

 Observe how the infrared and visible light photons respond when they encounter CO2 and N2 molecule.
 Then circle the descriptor that best describes the movement of each kind of photon when it strikes each kind of gas molecule below: